Pursuit of stolen car ends in crash; 18-year-olds suspected of possible gang activity

-A group of 18-year-olds known to police for gang-related activity were arrested after allegedly setting up a victim to be robbed and carjacked Thursday night.
+A group of 18-year-olds known to police for gang-related activity were arrested after setting up a victim to be robbed and carjacked Thursday night, according to Tulsa police.

-According to Tulsa police, a man reported his car was stolen by four men at gunpoint and told officers "he realized his friend ... had set him up."
+A man reported that his car had been stolen by four men at gunpoint, and he told officers that "he realized his friend … had set him up."

-The friend reportedly left in the stolen Chrysler 300 with the other four suspects and led officers on a chase when they fled a traffic stop near 46th Street North and Martin Luther King Boulevard.
+The friend and four others reportedly left in the stolen Chrysler 300 and led officers on a chase when they fled a traffic stop near 46th Street North and Martin Luther King Boulevard.

-The pursuit ended in a crash near 1300 E. 46th St. North, where three suspects were taken into custody after attempting to flee on foot.
+The pursuit ended in a crash near 46th Street North and Peoria Avenue, where three suspects were taken into custody after attempting to run away.
 The two other occupants of the car during the crash were hospitalized and will be arrested upon their recovery, police said.

 The suspects were known to police, said Lt.
-Justin Ritter of TPD's robbery unit, adding "it is very likely" they were involved in gang-related activity.
-Six firearms were recovered from the stolen vehicle, including an assault-style rifle, according to police.
+Justin Ritter of the Police Department's Robbery Unit, adding that "it is very likely" that they were involved in gang-related activity.
+Six guns, including an assault-style rifle, were recovered from the stolen vehicle, according to police.

 People are also reading…